goto40/self-dsl/docs/xtext_project_setup.md

 See also: ::namedref::(references.md#maven).

-Hint: When using the Xtext version shipped with the Photon eclipse version in September 2018, I got an error reported by maven I solved by inserting a small snippted to correct a version (everythiong between <dependencies\> and </dependencies\>, see [https://github.com/eclipse/xtext/issues/1231](https://github.com/eclipse/xtext/issues/1231).
+Hint: When using the Xtext version shipped with the Photon eclipse version in September 2018, I got an error reported by maven which I solved by inserting a small snippted to correct a version (everythiong between <dependencies\> and </dependencies\>, see [https://github.com/eclipse/xtext/issues/1231](https://github.com/eclipse/xtext/issues/1231).